aaronjwood/PortAuthority/README.md

 Contributions of any kind are welcome!
 Please submit any pull requests to the development branch.
 This means that modifications need to be done either on a new branch based off of development or on the development branch directly.

+## Privacy
+This app does not track, collect, or share any data it comes across with anyone or anything.
+There are no ads or analytics trackers in this software.
+The service used to determine your public IP address is [open source](https://github.com/aaronjwood/public-ip-api) and is 100% stateless.